U-PROX IC A

 Switching to Programming Mode

 To enter programming mode, simply connect the controller to a computer using the USB cable.
-Then configure the device using the “Configurator” software.
+Then configure the device using the “UProxIPConfigurator” software.

-1. Connect the USB cable first to the computer, then to the controller.
+1. Firstly connect the USB cable first to the PC, then connect USB cable to the control panel.

 2. Using the designated firmware update software, perform the update.